Osteopathy for MigrainesApril 16, 2020

 More serious concussions or multiple minor concussions can lead to longer term impairment such as concentration and memory loss, increased irritability, depression and poor sleep.

-I always find that even with what some feel are mild blows to the head, there can be significant jamming of the cranial bones.
+I always find that even with mild blows to the head, there can be significant jamming of the cranial bones.
 Certainly a car accident, where the head is jolted forward and back, can cause a concussion as well.

-Concussion, old or new, will speed the aging process, because the overall circulation of the cerebrospinal fluid throughout the body by exiting the ends of the nerve roots, is stopped.
-Dr. Sutherland, founder of the Cranial Concept in l938, said the body withers and dies if this fluid, along with the proper blood flow in the body is not occurring.
+Concussion, old or new, will speed the aging process, because the overall circulation of the cerebrospinal fluid throughout the body into the interstital fluids that occurs when the cerebrospinal fluids exits the ends of the nerve roots, is stopped.
+Dr. Sutherland, founder of the Cranial Concept in l938, said the body withers and dies if this cerebrospinal fluid, along with the proper blood flow in the body is not occurring.

 Cranial osteopathy can help relieve some of these symptoms as there are often cranial restrictions in the bones of the skull and dural structures surrounding the brain.